per1234/wirino/README.md

 - **wirino** entry doesn't appear in Boards Manager when using Arduino IDE 1.6.6.
   - Close Boards Manager and then open it again.
 - wirino boards don't appear in the **Tools > Board** menu after manual installation.
-  - wirino requires Arduino IDE 1.6.1 or higher.
+  - wirino requires Arduino IDE 1.6.1 or newer.
 - `The current selected board needs the core 'MegaCore:MCUdude_corefiles/MightyCore:MCUdude_corefiles' that is not installed.` or `Selected board depends on 'MegaCore/MightyCore' core (not installed).` or `fatal error: Arduino.h: No such file or directory`
   - You must [install the required core](#required-cores).
   - Make sure you are using v2.0.0 or newer of the required core.